awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-content-delivery-network-distribution.md

 We recommend that you complete the following next steps after your distribution is up and running\.

-1. \(Optional\) If your distribution's origin is a WordPress instance, you must edit the WordPress configuration file in your instance to make your WordPress website work with your distribution\.
+1. If your distribution's origin is a WordPress instance, you must edit the WordPress configuration file in your instance to make your WordPress website work with your distribution\.
 For more information, see [Configuring your WordPress instance to work with your Amazon Lightsail distribution](amazon-lightsail-editing-wp-config-for-distribution.md)\.

 1. \(Optional\) Create a Lightsail DNS zone to manage your domain's DNS in the Lightsail console\.
 This allows you to easily map your domain to your Lightsail resources\.
 For more information, see [Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail](lightsail-how-to-create-dns-entry.md)\.
 Alternately, you can continue hosting your domain's DNS where it's currently being hosted\.